iriber/fiona_dynamic_form/README.md

 ## Getting started

-It packages implements different types of input fields.
+This packages implements different types of input fields.
 For each kind of input you will find a FormItem and also each FormItem is tied to a FormItemWidget.
 To know about the idea and the structure you can read this article: https://medium.com/@ber.iribarne/forms-in-flutter-how-to-deal-with-forms-in-flutter-2686c03ad9b3

 ## Usage

-You can find a complete example the the example directory.
+You can find a complete example the example directory.

 ```dart
 import 'package:fiona_dynamic_form/fiona_dynamic_form.dart';